toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 9
 @
-A
+The function's name shows up at the beginning of the contract and the header and is the function that gets called in all the test cases.
+That's number 1.
-@@Design-4
+@@Design-4,B
 Consider this template of a Racket function.
 Which numbered part represents the types of the arguments the function consumes?

 ```
 ;; __1__: __2__ -> __3__